urbit/urbit.org-reloaded/content/getting-started/cli.md

 |ota (sein:title our now our)
 ```

-Lastly, while the dojo is quite powerful, most people use their urbit via
+Lastly most people use their urbit via Landscape, the browser-based UI.
+In order
-Landscape, the browser-based UI.
-In order to access Landscape, you need your web
+to access Landscape, you need your web login code.
+You can get this by running
-login code.
-You can get this by running the following command in the dojo:
+the following command in the dojo:

 ```
 +code